Fractural/FracturalStateScript/README.md

 # Fractural State Script 📜

 Fratural State Script is a Godot 3.x C# addon that adds state scripts into Godot.
-This is based off of Overwatch's implementation.
+This is inspired by Overwatch's implementation.

 See Dan Reed's GDC talk on [Networking Scripted Weapons and Abilities in Overwatch](https://www.youtube.com/watch?v=5jP0z7Atww4&t=553s).